Azure/azure-sdk-for-python/README.rst

 The SDK supports Python 2.7, 3.3, 3.4.

 \*Looking for the Azure Storage client library?
-It moved to a `new GitHub repository <https://github.com/Azure/azure-storage-python>`__
+It moved to a `new GitHub repository <https://github.com/Azure/azure-storage-python>`__.

+See important information regarding the upcoming release of the Azure client libraries in `this issue <https://github.com/Azure/azure-sdk-for-python/issues/440>`__.

 Features